Towards Federated Learning on Time-Evolving Heterogeneous Data: Continual Federated Learning Framework

 \subsection{Approximation of CFL}

-The challenge of addressing \eqref{CFL Formulation} formulation stems from the stateless nature of the local datasets, which include unpredictable future datasets, as well as the difficulty of keeping all the previous local datasets.
-The original definition of \eqref{CFL Formulation} is theoretically and empirically infeasible.
+The challenge of addressing CFL formulation (Equation~\ref{CFL Formulation}) stems from the stateless nature of the local data sets, which include unpredictable future data sets, as well as the difficulty of keeping all the previous local data sets.
+The original definition of CFL formulation (Equation~\ref{CFL Formulation}) is theoretically and empirically infeasible.
 To handle the second case (while ignoring the intractable former), a straightforward approach is to approximate the prior local objective functions~\citep{kirkpatrick2017overcoming,zenke2017continual,li2017learning}, which may be accomplished by retraining information from earlier rounds in accordance with privacy protection standards.
-Thus, we can express the approximated CFL formulation as: \begin{small}
+Thus, we can express the approximated CFL formulation as

-\end{small} where $\tilde{f}_{t, i} (\momega)$ denotes the approximated local objective function of client $i$ at time $t$.
+where $\tilde{f}_{t, i} (\momega)$ denotes the approximated local objective function of client $i$ at time $t$.
 In practice, different approximation methods can be used to calculate $\tilde{f}_{\tau, i}(\momega)$, and we refer the detailed illustration and discussions of these approximation algorithms in Section \ref{Approximation techniques in CFL}, Section \ref{sec:results}, and Appendix \ref{sec:Approximation Methods Appendix}.

 We give the formal definition of CFL framework in Algorithm \ref{CFL Algorithm Framework}.
 CFL methods are a collection of methods that make use of different approximation techniques and are based on Algorithm \ref{CFL Algorithm Framework}.
 We retrieve the objective function of Continual Learning (CL) by setting $S = 1$ in \eqref{Approximate CFL Formulation}.